freerange/site/soups/blog/project-credit-union-update.snip.markdown

 ## What next?

 We sat down a couple of days ago and had a think about where we might go from here.
-Our broad conclusion is that we're not going to put much more effort into the project, but we've written up some notes on the possible directions we could pursue:
+Our main conclusion is that we're not going to put any more significant effort into the project, but we've written up some notes on the options that might be worth pursuing further.
+It's not an exhaustive list, but hopefully it gives you a flavour for what we've considered.

-We're sure that it's not an exhaustive list, but hopefully it gives you a flavour for what we've considered.
 If you have any thoughts, suggestions or advice, we'd love to hear from you!

 ### Partner with existing credit union